 Dubai played host to more than 10 million international visitors for the first time during 2012, according to official estimates, representing an increase of more than nine percent compared to 2011.
 Dubai’s hotels also reaped a bumper Dhs18.82bn (US$5.12bn) in revenues, a 17.9 percent year-on-year hike.

 This is just the start of the glitzy emirate’s tourism push, however, as by the time the Expo is held in 2020 Dubai means to have doubled its visitor figures to a whopping 20 million annually (yes, it’s going to get much busier here).

 Given that the Expo would be held over six-month period between October and April, one analyst believes that the positive impact on the emirate’s hospitality sector will be enormous, and even surpass that of the World Cup 2022 in Qatar.

-Figures from Dubai authorities estimate that winning the rights to host Expo 2020 will create a staggering 111,000 new jobs in the hotel and restaurant sectors.
+Figures from Dubai authorities estimate the Expo 2020 will create a staggering 111,000 new jobs in the hotel and restaurant sectors.
 Much of this work will be created by the new hospitality projects due to open their doors between now and 2020.

 Of the 300,000 or so jobs that are expected to be created by a successful Expo bid, Standard Chartered forecast that approximately 90 percent will come between 2018 and 2021.
 The lender predicted that many of these are anticipated to be turned into permanent positions, creating further demand on the emirate’s housing supply and pushing up prices even more.